 - Avoidance of spending time waiting for public courthouse appearances

-What To Expect in Divorce Mediation
+Mediation Process – What To Expect During Your Divorce Mediation

 While every couple’s divorce is unique, there are certain protocols which most mediations follow.
 First, you and your spouse will select a mediator together.
 If the mediator offers an initial consultation or a meet-and-greet, both parties need to be present.
 As discussed in detail below, you will want to choose a mediator who is well-trained, highly experienced, and has the ability to be calm and fair.
 It is important to select a mediator who you believe has the skills to guide you through the process and the creativity to help you draft a settlement.